samthebest/dump/agile-data-and-tdd.md

 2. Given the ticket, start a TDD/BDD cycle from the *outside* in, so start with the entry point.
 My favourite first test is "script returns zero exit code and produces an output of non-zero size".
 3. Work your way down the layers in the TDD/BDD cycle filling out the high level business logic and design.
 As we get closer to details our tests ought to become more detailed and complex.
 4. When we hit the need for low level code that is domain agnostic code, apply the above rule of thumb.
 This is also an cycle, we try to implement simply, when we seem to be failing we introduce a test then get back to implementation, which then may require introduction of another even lower level routine, if we can't implement that simply we introduce a test for that, and so on.
 We still have tight iteration between the test and main code, but unlike TDD main code can come slightly before test code.
+5. Before pushing your code delete any code that when removed does not make any tests fail, such code must either be pointless or steps 1 - 5 haven't been correctly followed.

 The rule of thumb combined with the outside in methodology then gives us the best of all worlds: